-The passing score in Maryland is 85 percent, which means you should be able to answer at least 21 questions correctly.
-It is a good idea to aim a little higher on a practice test.
-Take enough tests to make sure you can reach a score of 92 percent with ease.
+The passing score in Maryland is 88 percent, which means you must answer at least 22 questions correctly.
+It is a good idea to get all correct on the practice tests.

 - All new drivers applying for an initial Maryland learner’s permit or driver’s license must take and pass the written knowledge exam.